Indian Ocean raid (1944): Raid

-The three Japanese heavy cruisers departed from the Combined Fleet's anchorage in the Lingga Islands on 27 February.
+The three Japanese heavy cruisers departed from the Combined Fleet anchorage in the Lingga Islands on 27 February.
 The light cruisers and and three destroyers escorted the force through the Sunda Strait on 1 March.
-The raiders were supported by 10 medium bombers and three or four seaplanes based in Sumatra and west Java which conducted patrols in the direction of Ceylon.
+The raiders were supported by ten medium bombers and three or four seaplanes based in Sumatra and west Java that conducted patrols in the direction of Ceylon.
 Three or four submarines from the 8th Flotilla also monitored Allied shipping movements near Ceylon, the Maldive Islands and Chagos Archipelago.
-The Allies did not detect the Japanese force's departure, but reinforced their forces in Western Australia after an American submarine encountered Kinu and Ōi operating near the Lombok Strait on 6 March.
+The Allies did not detect the departure of the Japanese flotilla but reinforced their forces in Western Australia (Western Australian emergency of March 1944) after an American submarine encountered Kinu and Ōi operating near the Lombok Strait on 6 March.
 The presence of these ships was taken to indicate that a hostile force had possibly been dispatched into the Indian Ocean.
-On 8 March, Somerville directed all Allied ships travelling between 80 and 100° east to divert to the south or west.
+On 8 March, Somerville directed all Allied ships travelling between 80° and 100° east to divert to the south or west.